vTuanpham/Large_dataset_translator/README.md

     ```sh
     %run examples/YahmaAlpaca/AlpacaCleaned_Parser.py
     ```
-    * Be sure to check the output in the examples/YahmaAlpaca dir, there should be an english version and a korea version
+    * Be sure to check the output in the examples/YahmaAlpaca dir, there should be an english version and a Vietnamese version
     * If all things go well, you should have your own dataset translated !
     * yahma/alpaca-cleaned datasets on huggingface-hub is 51.8k rows of data
     * Don't recommend ctrl+C in the middle of translation